Long read about a short film

 Having reached 100 posts, I’m going to try something different for my daily pieces.
 Instead of one idea per day, I’m going to spend a week diving into a single idea.
 This week will look at the short film I made in 2014 that saw a limited festival run in North America in the latter half of 2015.
 This isn’t a story about sweeping success, nor one of crushing failure.
 It is a story merely about something that happened.
 My intention is to write the story I wish I could have read before embarking on the process.

-But that’s for tomorrow.
+But that, I think, will be for tomorrow.